hirafatimaa/kiryana-inventory-system/README_CLI.md

 - **Reporting**: Generate reports for business analysis
 - **Automation**: Script inventory operations for automated processes
 - **Remote Management**: Manage inventory through SSH when a web browser is not available

+---

+Developed by Hira Fatima for the Kiryana Inventory System project.

+© 2025 Hira Fatima - All Rights Reserved